MahmoudRe/react-one-modal/docs/focus.md

 Managing focus properly is the key for an accessible modal, but most of the time it is left entirely out or partially implemented.
 In nutshell, an accessible modal should behave as follow:

-- On modal open, focus should be set on the first tabbable element or autofocus element if defined.
+- On modal open, focus should be set on the first tabbable element or the element with `autofocus` if defined.
+(Edited: the first tabbable element should be visible, [read more below](#best-of-all-worlds))
 - While modal open, focus should be trapped inside modal.
 - On modal close, focus should return to the element that was active before modal open.